Locally analytic vector bundles on the Fargues-Fontaine curve: Locally analytic vector bundles and -adic differential equations

 \begin{proof} Let $\widetilde{\D}_{\rig}^{\dagger}$ be the $(\varphi,\Gamma)$-module corresponding to $\mathcal{\mathcal{M}}_{\dR}\left(\mathcal{E}\right)$.
 By the $p$-adic monodromy theorem, we know there is an isomorphism

 in the cyclotomic setting (see \cite[III.2.1]{Be08B}).
-More generally, we may descend along unramified extensions to give it in the twisted cyclotomic case, and by base changing we get it in our setting as well as per the usual argument.
+More generally, we may descend along unramified extensions to give it in the twisted cyclotomic case, and by base changing we get it in our setting as well by the usual argument.

 It follows that for $r\gg0$ we also have an isomorphism

 Pulling back along Frobenius, we obtain this isomorphism for any $r$.
 Then by finding $r\gg0$ so that $U\subset\mathcal{Y}_{[r,\infty)}$, we can base change the isomorphism along the map $\widetilde{\B}_{\log,[r,\infty),L}^{\pa}\rightarrow\mathcal{O}_{\mathcal{Y}_{\log,L}}^{\la}(p_{\log,L}^{-1}U)$ to conclude. \end{proof} Note that whether we need to adjoin $\log$ and/or perform a finite extension $L$ of $K$ depends exactly on whether $\mathcal{E}$ becomes crystalline or semistable after restricting $G_{K}$ to $G_{L}$.
 Applying this observation and taking $\Lie\Gamma=0$ of both sides of the proposition, we obtain the following. \begin{thm} The sheaf $\Sol\left(\mathcal{E}\right)$ is a locally free $\mathcal{O}_{\mathcal{X}}^{\plsm}$-module of rank equal to $\rank(\mathcal{E})$.
 More precisely: